25% off Which? Tech Support

 Directly after that, type CHKDSK, then a space, and then the letter of the drive you want to check, followed by a colon.
 Your main hard drive will almost always be the C: drive, so to check that, type CHKDSK C: and then hit Enter.

-The program will then run and check your disk for errors, and fix any that it finds.
+The program will then run and check your drive for errors, and fix any that it finds.

-Is your hard disk dying?
+Is your hard drive dying?
 It might be time for a new laptop – see our expert laptop reviews to help you choose.

 Get unlimited 1-2-1 expert support: